 How Do I Make a Living Will?
 Do I Need An Attorney?

 A Living Will must be made in writing, and you will need two adult witnesses in order for it to be deemed valid.
 The witnesses must affirm that you are of sound mind and signing the will by your own choice.
 A health care provider or health care employee may not witness your living will, and you cannot witness your own will either.

-An attorney is not required in order for you to make your living will.
-However, if you are unsure about your state’s rules and need assistance understanding certain aspects of writing your will, it is recommended that you seek the help of an attorney that provides such services.
+An estate planning attorney is not required in order for you to make your living will.
+However, if you are unsure about your state’s rules and need assistance understanding certain aspects of writing your will, it is recommended that you seek the help of an attorneys helping provide peace of mind.